SPRINGSTEEN TAKES CARE OF “OUR OWN”: FRANK’S DELI FEATURED IN NEW VIDEO

 Melinda Maggio, Joe’s daughter agreed.

-Customers at the deli Saturday afternoon said “We Take Care of Our Own” – with an underlying theme of support for hard-working Americans – was the perfect video to include Asbury Park and Joe Maggio in.
+Customers at the deli Saturday afternoon said “We Take Care of Our Own” – with an underlying theme of support for hard-working Americans – was the perfect video to include Asbury Park and Maggio in.

-“It’s terrific, unbelievable actually,” said Joe Maggio, smiling his Grammy Award-worthy smile.
+“It’s terrific, unbelievable actually,” said Joe Maggio, smiling a Grammy Award-worthy smile.
 “I really can’t believe this happened after forty years standing behind a grill.
 From one boss to the other, thank you… thank you.”

 “Wrecking Ball,” the 17th Springsteen studio album from which “We Take Care of Our Own” is from, is due March 6 from Columbia Records.
 For updates, follow Springsteen on Facebook and visit BruceSpringsteen.net.